 What kind of “error” is at play here?
 Ostensibly, it is how best to help the aspiring glutton to a heightened experience, to avoid their wasting their anyway-only-imaginary ploy of a long neck, in order to stimulate what Ben Jonson called “the fury of men’s gullets, and their groins” (The Staple of News, 3.4.46).
 Is this Browne’s underlying purpose?
 Almost certainly not, but it is also the case that he reports Philoxenus’s bad behaviour with some deadpan zest, noting his habit—reported in Plutarch and elsewhere—that at their shared dishes and banquets he “was so uncivilly greedy, that to engross the mess, he would preventively deliver his nostrils in the dish,” this in the manner of a footballer who snots out of his nose on the grass, except that it is onto the plate.
 This is, as one might imagine, a much-repeated tale of bad manners, how some “snite their noses into the very dishes and platters with meat before them” (Plutarch, 1603, p.
 606, 1128b).
 Dean Wren writes in the margin of his richly annotated copy of Pseudodoxia of the bad table manners and the greedy ruses he has encountered: “There have beene some whose slovenlye and greedines, have aequalled His: By throwing a candles end, into a messe of Creame.
 But more Ingenuous frame a peece of aple like a Candle, and therin stick a clove, to deceave others of their deyntyes: In fine eating the counterfet candle” (Bodleian shelfmark O2.26 Art.
 Seld).

 There is a certain delight in all this, we might even suppose a certain game-playing that would bring its arsenal of learning—philological and anatomical—to discern as many facets to an error as possible.
 Browne’s neck-knowledge in natural history proves to be remarkable—Horses, Camels and Dromedaries crowd in the long-necked menagerie with Swans, Geese and Pelicans.
 The relative lengths of leg to neck contrast with that portion of the natural world which “have no weazon and [...] scarce any neck” elaborating helpfully: “all sorts of pectinals, Soals, Thornback, Flounders; and all crustaceous animals, as Crevises, Crabs and Lobsters.”
 As for the music, whose only connection to the tale is the misidentified Philoxenus, sometimes confused, there too, it seems, there would be no gain in elongation, long-necked birds having “harsh and clangous throats,” while stockier birds, “Nightingales, Finches, Linnets, Canary birds and Larks” have some uncertain advantage, when “weazon, throtle and tongue be the instruments of voice, and by their agitations do chiefly concurr unto these delightfull modulation” (581).
 How did the ancient glutton fail to consider all this arcane natural history and anatomical detail?
-“All which considered, the Wish of Philoxenus will hardly consist with reason.”
+“All which considered, the Wish of Philoxenus will hardly consist with reason” (581).

 At this point, it might seem that I have talked myself out of my main argument, that error was serious, and the era unflinching in its opinion that even minor, casual and proverbial falsehoods could be deadly and could set off a chain reaction in the minds of early modern thinkers.
 How does this co-exist with material where a writer is evidently enjoying the absurdity?
 This I think is key: though Browne is, after a fashion, having fun with his own methodology—a mock-pedantic playfulnes—nevertheless, it can turn: the all-involved series of connections he makes is very much part of his anatomy of error, tangled because the world is tangled, sprawling because everything sprawls.
 Every subject for Browne seems able to transform itself, error being unstable, prone to metamorphosis.